rwtarpit/sparseNNs/readme.md

 The weights were pruned from 0 to 90% with equal jumps over 50 steps

+During this full model pruning, the accuracy drops early on, probably as torch's prune starts pruning the smaller weights first, due to which the linear layers which store the bottleneck information is lost early on.

 ### Pruning Classification Head only

 ![Head Pruning](images/pruning_head.png)

+In only classification head pruning, the accuracy drop is not as significant and model also keeps trying to recover from pruning effect, as encoder stores information primarily.

 The weights were pruned from 0 to 90% with equal jumps over 50 steps